 There are few things more terrifying than going to prison.
 For starters, most of your personal freedoms and the majority of your dignity are stripped from you the moment you step inside a prison.
 Then there’s the whole matter of living with serial killers, murderers, and rapists.

 So who can blame inmates for wanting to escape prison?
 While successful prison breaks are rare, we were reminded that they still do occur after hearing of two convicted murders busting out of Clinton Correctional Facility in Upstate New York.
-How’d the do it?
+How’d they do it?
 A rusty nail file and some poor building construction?
-Nope — using power tools.
-Why the Clinton Correctional Facility only hired deaf security guards we have no idea.
+Well, basically.
+There was also a lot of luck and looking the other way going on, evidently.

-Details are still fuzzy, but most prison breaks rely on luck, the help of crooked guards, other inmates, buddies nice enough to hijack a helicopter, and some pretty ingenious planning.
+Because most prison breaks rely on luck.
+And the help of crooked guards, other inmates, buddies nice enough to hijack a helicopter, and some pretty ingenious planning.
 At least, that’s the case with these eight amazing real-life prison breaks.

 #1.
 Alcatraz Federal Prison | San Francisco, California | June 11, 1962

 During its 29-year existence as a federal prison, Alcatraz held big shots like mob boss Al Capone — but it couldn’t hold Frank Morris, John Anglin, and Clarence Anglin.